kyma-project/kyma/docs/monitoring/03-01-alertmanager.md

 Use the following files to configure and manage Alertmanager:

 * `alertmanager.yaml` which deploys the Alertmanager Pod.
 * `values.yaml` which you can use to define core Alertmanager configuration and alerting channels.
-For details on configuration elements, see [this](https://prometheus.io/docs/alerting/configuration/) document.
+For details on configuration elements, see the [Prometheus documentation](https://prometheus.io/docs/alerting/configuration/).

 ## Alerting rules

-Kyma comes with a set of alerting rules provided out of the box.
-You can find them [here](https://github.com/kyma-project/kyma/tree/master/resources/monitoring/templates/prometheus/rules).
+Kyma comes with a set of [alerting rules](https://github.com/kyma-project/kyma/tree/master/resources/monitoring/templates/prometheus/rules) provided out of the box.
 These rules provide alerting configuration for logging, web apps, rest services, and custom Kyma rules.
 You can also define your own alerting rule.
-To learn how, see [this](/components/monitoring/#tutorials-define-alerting-rules) tutorial.
+To learn how, see the [tutorial](/components/monitoring/#tutorials-define-alerting-rules).